scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

 Agreement - Sharing - Version 1.0 (https://cdla.io/sharing-1-0/).
 Hence,
 telemetry module can be enabled only after you add '--license sharing-1-0' to the 'ceph telemetry on' command.
+Once telemetry is on, please consider enabling channels which are off by default, such as the 'perf' channel. 'ceph telemetry on' output will list the exact command to enable these channels.

 Telemetry can be disabled at any time with::